jberkel/sms-backup-plus/mnstshlylh/README.md

 switch should be activated, indicating success.
 You are now ready to perform the first backup.

-👉 1.5.11: "Connected" changed from checkbox to switch.
+👉 1.5.11: "Connected" changed from checkbox to switch.mnstshlylh

 ### Initial backup